 For more about flying with oxygen visit the European Lung Foundation www.europeanlung.org and the European Federation of Allergy and Airways Disease

 Oxygen suppliers in the UK

 There are four companies in England that provide home oxygen services for the NHS.
 Each covers a certain geographical area.
 Your oxygen treatment clinic will organise your oxygen supply from one of the suppliers below:

-Baywater Healthcare covers North West England, West Midlands, Yorkshire and Humberside and Wales (0800 373 580)
+Baywater Healthcare covers North West England, Yorkshire and the Humber, West Midlands and Wales (0800 373 580)

-British Oxygen Company (BOC) covers the East of England, East Midlands, North East England and Northern Ireland (0800 136 603)
+British Oxygen Company (BOC) covers the East of England, East Midlands and Northern Ireland (0800 136 603)